Martins-Ops/Udagram_WebApp/README.md

 ### Deploying the Resources

-Run the following command on the local machine configured with aws cli
+Run the following command on the machine configured with aws cli

 Creating Resources